buddy2706/Maintenance_Request_Manager/README.md

 # Maintenance Coordination — Value & Flow

-A multi-user simulation of the **Guided Maintenance Workflow** bet — a Property Meld–style product concept for property-maintenance coordination between residents, property managers, and vendors.
+A multi-user simulation of the **Guided Maintenance Workflow** bet — a Property mgmt–style product concept for property-maintenance coordination between residents, property managers, and vendors.